cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 Also, we should also test cases where minute part is not equal to "00".

 ---
-If "01:00" is converted to "01:00 am", it is reasonable for the caller to expect "13:00" to be converted to "01:00 pm".
+If "01:00" is converted to "01:00 am", it is probably reasonable for the caller to expect "13:00" to be converted to "01:00 pm".

-What could go wrong?
+When the returned values are not formatted consistently, it may result in unintended side-effect.
+For examples,

 1. When the strings are displayed, "01:00 pm" and "1:00 pm" would not align as nicely.
 ```